 Unfortunately, this is not the time or place to delve into the arts of socializing.
 If you are already great at making connections, attend some networking events nearby.
 Hand out business cards, get business cards and make working friends.
 You never know where they might lead you or when they might be important.

 If you are a bit of an introvert, now is the time to spread your wings.
 It’s time to practice your social skills and challenge yourself to share contact information with workers in the field.
 If meeting people in person is impossible (it is 2022, after all), check out online networking events or reach out to people via LinkedIn and other platforms.

 7. Cold Calling Still Works

-It may sound crazy, but there is nothing wrong with asking for a job.
 Even if the company you want to work for doesn’t have current job postings, you can still reach out to them.